lynnfaraday/aresmush.com/_root/tutorials/code/extras.md

 ## Installing Plugins

 If an extra is a complete plugin, there's a script that will automatically install it for you.

+If the game is running, you can install the plugin using an in-game command:

+    plugin/install <plugin name>

-From your server shell, change to the aresmush folder and run:
+If the game is shut down, from your server shell, change to the aresmush folder and run:

     bin/addplugin <plugin name>

 Once the plugin is installed, you'll need to do `load all` to load the game code and `website/deploy` to update the website.

-> <i class="fa fa-exclamation-triangle"></i> **Note:** The `addplugin` script just copies the plugin's files into place.
+> <i class="fa fa-exclamation-triangle"></i> **Note:** The automated installation just copies the plugin's files into place.
 There may be other code or configuration changes required.
 See the plugin's README file in the ares-extras repository to see if any extra steps are needed.

 ## Updating Plugins